ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R10.15** RPP design MUST promote cohesive extension patterns by defining a preferred "standard way" for common functionalities.
 Where multiple approaches to solve the same problem may exist, the protocol specification SHOULD provide clear guidance on the recommended approach to prevent ecosystem fragmentation and ensure consistent implementations across different deployments.

-**R10.15** RPP MUST support adding extension(s) for the clients to update their authentication credentials.
+**R10.16** RPP MUST support extension(s) for the clients to update their authentication credentials.

 # Scalability